ldj01/e-s-t/README.md

 ## Release Notes
 * Version change
-* The emissivity software was update to eliminate a case where a few pixels would have -inf values.
+* The emissivity software was updated to eliminate a case where a few pixels would have -inf values.
-* Cases where ASTER GED data is not available for a region will not cause the entire order to fail.
+* Cases where ASTER GED data are not available for a region will not cause the entire order to fail.
 The region will not be processed, but the rest of the scene will be processed.
 * The Surface Temperature bands' short names are made consistent, using a